MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enable-features-office-365.md

 ### Skype for Business

-Use this page to manage Skype for Business features for Skype for Business users in your organization. to learn more, see [Manage Skype for Business settings in the Microsoft Teams admin center](skype-for-business-settings.md).
+Use this page to manage Skype for Business features for Skype for Business users in your organization.
+To learn more, see [Manage Skype for Business settings in the Microsoft Teams admin center](skype-for-business-settings.md).

 ### Teams upgrade